 - Limit Going Out to Eat Whenever Possible

-It’s easy to develop a drive thru and coffee shop addiction as a college student.
+It’s easy to develop a drive-thru and coffee shop addiction as a college student.
 That can really add up.
-Even if you eat out once a day at cost of $5, that’s $150 a month.
+Even if you eat out once a day at a cost of $5, that’s $150 a month.
 That’s easily a phone bill or a utility bill.
 Learn to cook if you have the facilities.
 Otherwise, pack a sandwich or something simple.

 - Pay Down Credit Card Debt Quickly

 Believe it or not, it can be a smart idea to get a credit card.
 If you are responsible, you will build a good credit score and establish your financial responsibility.
 Just be sure you don’t carry too much of a balance.
 Paying down credit card debt is a smart money move.